Qiaoxiaomu/academic/content/en/courses/Multivariate Analysis/_index.md

 {{< toc hide_on="xl" >}}

-## Course summary
+# Notes summary

-This book is an online notebook created by Hanyu Zheng for Multivariate Analysis, a MOOC course.
+This notebook is  created by Hanyu Zheng for Multivariate Analysis, a MOOC course.
+Please note that **I just take down what I think is important and valuable**, so it's not as comprehesive as Prof. Liu 's course nor her slides.
+I made this online notebook maily for futrue use, when I want to refer to something about this subject, I just need to open my websit and review what I want.

 The course is provided by Prof. Jingyuan Liu from Xiamen University.
 You can find the course [here](https://www.icourse163.org/course/XMU1-1461267164).

-## Syllabus
+# Brief Syllabus

 - 01 Introduction and Review